msnyd87/portfolio/DEPLOYMENT.md

 # Deployment Guide

-This guide will help you deploy your portfolio website to replace your current GitHub Pages site.
+How to deploy this portfolio website.

-## 🚀 Quick Deployment Options
+## Deployment Options

 ### Option 1: GitHub Pages + Vercel (Recommended)